Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Introduction

-Hence, in the first part of this paper we provide a theoretical framework for learning an optimization algorithm based on its performance on the training set, that is, based on the empirical risk together with a generalization bound for the (true) risk.
+One possible alternative to the common guarantees is of statistical nature: Even if we do not know exactly what the algorithm does, we can still observe its performance during training.
+However, this begs the question whether its performance on the training data is actually representative for the performance on unseen data.
+Therefore, in the first part of this paper we provide a theoretical framework for learning an optimization algorithm based on its performance on a training set, that is, based on the empirical risk together with a generalization bound for the (true) risk.
 A popular framework that provides such generalization bounds is the PAC-Bayesian approach to learning, which we apply to the setting of learning-to-optimize.
-This yields the following informal version of our main theoretical result (compare Theorem~\ref{Thm_algo_with_convergence_property} together with Corollary~\ref{Cor_generalization_bound_exp_family}): \begin{Thm}[Informal] Under mild boundedness assumptions on the optimization algorithm, the $\mathbb{Q}$-average population loss $\mathcal{R}_g$ of the last iterate can be bounded by the $\mathbb{Q}$-average empirical loss $\hat{\mathcal{R}}_g$ of the last iterate plus some remainder term $r_N$ that vanishes with the size $N$ of the data set, that is, for all $\varepsilon > 0$:
+This yields the following informal version of our main theoretical result (compare Example~\ref{Exa:main_result_l2o}).
+It states that, with high probability we will observe a (training) data set $\rvData$ for which the given bound on the risk of the algorithm's output will hold uniformly in a so-called index $\idx \in \idxset$ and distribution $\mathbb{Q}$: \begin{theorem}[Informal] Under mild boundedness assumptions on the optimization algorithm, the $\mathbb{Q}$-average population loss $\mathcal{R}_{\sublevelfunction}$ of the algorithm's output can be bounded by the $\mathbb{Q}$-average empirical loss $\hat{\mathcal{R}}_{\sublevelfunction}$ of the algorithm's output plus some remainder term $r_N$ that vanishes with the size $N$ of the data set, that is, for all $\varepsilon > 0$: